mischnic/python-ci/README.md

 Note:
-For the `counts` stats, [TeXcount](http://app.uio.no/ifi/texcount/download.html) options needs to be downloaded to a folder `TeXcount_3_1` inside `python-ci`.
+The `counts` stats options needs [TeXcount](http://app.uio.no/ifi/texcount/download.html) to be downloaded to a folder `TeXcount_3_1` inside `python-ci`.
 To count bibliography, `%TC:subst \printbibliography \bibliography` needs to be the first line of your document and you'll have to patch TeXcount (from [here](https://gist.github.com/mischnic/f8b0433934e046c4e6d0202d99276b82)).

 ## Usage